Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Theoretical Analysis using Bayesian Linear Regression

-Let $\+\beta_\Delta$ denote the effects of the non-shared covariates, that is, the covariates included in one model but not in the other.
-One case of interest in particular is when $\+\beta_\Delta = 0$.
-In this case, both models are similar in the sense that they both include the same model with most non-zero effects.
-However, the noise included in modelling the non-effective covariates affects the resulting predictive performance of the fitted models.
-These situations, in which the models are close in predictive performance, often arise in practice, for example, in variable selection.
-As discussed in Section~\ref{sec_problem_setting}, analysing the uncertainty in the model comparison is problematic in these situations (Scenario~1).
+Let $\+\beta_\Delta$ denote the coefficients of the data generating model for the non-shared covariates, that is, the covariates included in one model but not the other.
+If $\+\beta_\Delta = 0$, both models are similar in the sense that they both include the same model with most non-zero effects, but the noise in the non-effective covariates affects the resulting predictive performance.
+Situations in which the models are close in predictive performance often arise in practice, for example, in variable selection.
+As discussed in Section~\ref{sec_problem_setting}, analysing the uncertainty in the model comparison can be problematic in these situations (Scenario~1).